ParadropLabs/Paradrop/docs/architecture/index.rst

 ParaDrop controller
 ----------------------
-The ParaDrop controller is deployed in `paradrop.org <https://paradrop.org>`_.
+The ParaDrop controller is deployed at `paradrop.org <https://paradrop.org>`_.
-Users can sign up and create an account through the web page.
+Users can sign up to create an account through the web page.
 For end users, it provides a dashboard to configure and monitor the ParaDrop routers they have permissions.
 They can also manage the edge computing services (we call them chutes, in short of parachutes) running on the ParaDrop routers.
 For developers, it provides the interface that developers can register their applications and manage the chutes.